jakoraptor/send2remote/README.md

-# send2sift
+# send2remote
-cortex analyzer to send a file from the hive to another server, in this case sift workstation.
-(Any other OS could be used in theory but analyser tested only to Sift)
+cortex analyzer to send a file from the hive to a dedicated malware analysis box for extended manual analysis

 credit to https://github.com/hackersandslackers/paramiko-tutorial for the bulk of the scripting